DS-100/sp22/syllabus.md

 <br>

 ### Lecture
 There are 2 live lectures per week.
-You can attend in-person or via Zoom as permitted by campus policy.
+You can attend hybrid all semester: in-person or via Zoom as permitted by campus policy.
 All lecture recordings will also be published within 24 hours of the live recording.
-Each lecture will also have an EdStem thread for students to ask questions.

 <!--